 Figure 3 – Generic versus partitive concept system

 It is possible to establish “combined” concept systems that contain both generic and partitive relationships.
 For these guidelines however, we are only considering systems where the hierarchical relationships are solely generic OR partitive.

+Here, the following figure could be inserted: